 where $a$ is the lattice constant of the wire, $q$ represents a reciprocal lattice vector, and $\Tilde{k}$ is a linear combination of momenta in the wire and altermagnet, depending on the angle.
 Each angle must be considered separately, with different reciprocal lattice vectors contributing at each angle, making it difficult to generalise the calculation for all angles.

 We handle these complications by using a low energy continuum model.
-In such a model, as long as we are in the parameter regime where the gap does not close at $k=\pi/a$, but instead at $k=0$, our results will be valid.
+In such a model, as long as we are in the parameter regime close to where the gap closes at $k=0$, and not at $k=\pi/a$, our results will be valid.

 This introduces a new complication: integrating over arbitrarily high momentum modes in the SW procedure violates the assumption of a large energy gap between the wire and altermagnet.
 However, this complication is an artifact of pushing the continuum model beyond its regime of validity and can be remedied by cutting off or suppressing the high momentum modes.
 A natural way to do this is to change from an on-site coupling to a Gaussian coupling: